 1. Milk and dairy products

-Milk is an important part of diet for most children, because it is a great source of protein and calcium, essential for building muscles and supporting healthy bones and teeth respectively.
+Milk is an important part of the diet for most children because it is a great source of protein and calcium, essential for building muscles and supporting healthy bones and teeth respectively.
 Milk is also fortified with Vitamin D, another important nutrient for the physical growth of the child.

 2. Yogurt and cheese

 If your kid does not like to drink milk, dairy products such as cheese and yogurt are also good alternatives in providing the essential nutrients found in milk.
 Yogurt also has an additional advantage in supplying probiotics, which are the good intestinal bacteria in supporting gut health.
 Although cheese has the same nutritional content as milk, it also contains salt and saturated fat and hence excessive eating of cheese is definitely not advisable.

 Eggs are a great source of protein for the little ones, including those essential amino acids (which are the basic units of protein) that can’t be made by the body.
 They also contain several important vitamins and minerals, such as Vitamin A, which is essential for healthy eyes, choline which is crucial for brain function and heart health, and selenium which has anti-oxidant properties and helps in thyroid function.